Hadoop MapReduce Next Generation - Fair Scheduler

 - maxRunningApps: limit the number of apps from the queue to run at once

 - maxAMShare: limit the fraction of the queue's fair share that can be used to run application masters.
 This property can only be used for leaf queues.
 For example, if set to 1.0f, then AMs in the leaf queue can take up to 100% of both the memory and CPU fair share.
-The value of -1.0f will disable this feature and the amShare will not be checked.
-The default value is 0.5f.
+The default value is -1.0f, which means that this check is disabled.

 - weight: to share the cluster non-proportionally with other queues.
 Weights default to 1, and a queue with weight 2 should receive approximately twice as many resources as a queue with the default weight.